Bill/reactrode/README.md

 ## TODO

+* index /Cells on key or cells.coordinates in Geode
 * drive Geode to LowMemoryException (w/ eviction, critical thresholds configured)
 * start up from generation stored in Geode
 * feed browsers from Geode CQ-based Flux